KannonZenetism/zenetism-field-physics/zenetism/MP11-codex-of-principles-ch26.md

 Zenetism affirms that the **classical elements**
 reflect not just outer phenomena,
 but inner **resonances**.
-Each symbolizes a mode of consciousness,
+Each symbolizes a mode of awareness,
 a form of motion,
 or a structural alignment within the **Tree of Emanation**.